devteotia1511/Crystul_Main/README.md

 - Mailtrap (testing): use the SMTP credentials from your Mailtrap inbox; emails are captured in Mailtrap.
 - SendGrid: `SMTP_HOST=smtp.sendgrid.net`, `SMTP_USER=apikey`, `SMTP_PASS=<your-sendgrid-api-key>`, and `SMTP_FROM` must be a verified sender.

-The app sends as: `Sender Name via Unicorn Tank <SMTP_FROM>` and sets `Reply-To` to the actual sender's email so replies go directly to them.
+The app sends as: `Sender Name via Crystul <SMTP_FROM>` and sets `Reply-To` to the actual sender's email so replies go directly to them.